recursivezero/abcd/src/content/blog/chhavi.md

 ### 🪔 [Varnmala Page](/varnmala/)

 I developed a rich, multi-section learning space for learners.
-The **Varnmala** section was broken down into six interactive subpages:
+The **Varnmala** section was broken down into six interactive sub-pages:

 - [**Hindi**](/varnmala/hindi) – Displayed _स्वर_ and _व्यंजन_.
 - [**English**](/varnmala/english/) – Offered a comparative look at English alphabet letters.